 - 1. The leadership team appears committed to support faculty and students with resources when required. - 2.
 The students are quite happy with the services they receive in terms of the lounge, the library and the like. - 3.
-The College offers a state-of-the-art IT infrastructure that such a degree in computing science requires.
+When considering that the College also offers a degree in Business Computing, the state of the art IT infrastructure that such a degree requires is a benefit that spill overs to student in the Business Administration track.